cjpanda/cjpanda/README.md

-- 👋 Hi, I’m Benedict Umenzekwe and my handle is @cjpanda
+- 👋 Hi, I’m Benedict Umenzekwe,
-- 👀 I’m interested in Python , Full Stack Web Development
+- 👀 I’m interested in Python , Javascript, CSS, HTML.
 - ⚙️ I use daily: Python, HTML, CSS, Django, Photoshop
-- 🌱 I’m currently learning  all about Python and Javascript
+- 🌱 I’m currently learning  all about Python (Front end and Back end Web development) using Libs such as Django ...
 - 🤔 I’m looking for help with Building Web Development Projects on Django Web Applications.
 - 💞️ I’m looking to collaborate on python projects like Django Web Development projects ,Automation Scripts, Graphics Design  ...
 - 📫 How to reach me verifiedceejay@gmail.com